- Trying to be too nice when delivering feedback can confuse the receiver. A direct approach is best.

 Be clear and respectful

 Avoid the urge to sugarcoat.
-Not only does “feedback sandwich” approach undermine trust, it can also send a mixed message that leaves the receiver without a clear idea of what they’re supposed to change.
+Not only does that “sandwich method” undermine trust, but it can also send a mixed message that leaves your team member without a clear idea of what they’re supposed to change.

-In a recent article in HBR, leadership consultants Dane Jensen and Peggy Baumgartner laid out a simple, three-step approach on how to be direct and effective when giving constructive criticism.
+In a recent article in HBR, leadership consultants Dane Jensen and Peggy Baumgartner laid out a simple, three-step approach on how to be direct and effective when giving constructive criticism in the workplace.

 - Directly describe the behavior that you would like to improve.
 “The research you cited didn’t meet the level we normally expect for this type of report.”